FINDING A MATE

 5 - Personality issues making it difficult to "get along" with another person

-1 - Meet with a therapist or life coach to explore such things as "unrealistic expectations,"
+Consult a therapist or life coach re: "unrealistic expectations," psychological issues, self-sabotge

 Return to Top